 Homeschooling is growing in popularity, especially since the recent Coronavirus pandemic, where parents and guardians were left with no choice but to educate their children at home.
 Students from all Key Stages, including Key Stage 4 which is GCSE level and Key Stage 5 which represents A-levels, were suddenly having to learn and revise in a fully remote way.
 What wasn't expected, however, was how many people found it a beneficial experience.
 So much so that the number of homeschooled pupils jumped by 34% in 2021.

-Yet, parents usually have many questions when they think about home schooling.
+Yet, parents usually have many questions when they think about homeschooling.
 How should they start?
 Are there any downsides?
 What about exams?
-We look at those questions and more in our guide to home schooling.
+We look at those questions and more in our guide to homeschooling below. 👇

 How Do I Start Home Schooling?